Bathing Baby Techniques

 - When first using soap, try a test rub on one small part of the body.
 If over the next few hours the skin reddens, dries, or noticeably changes in any way relative to other areas, ban that soap and try another.

 - Use mild soap.
-Bathing baby soaps are regular soaps with fewer additives such as antimicrobial, fragrances, or abrasives.
-In our practice, we have found Dove soap acceptable for the skin of most babies.
+Baby soaps are regular soaps with fewer additives such as antimicrobial, fragrances, or abrasives.
+In our practice, we have found Dove baby soap acceptable for the skin of most babies.

 - Limit the soap’s time on the skin to less than five minutes to avoid drying or irritating the skin.
 Wash it off as soon as possible and rinse the skin well.